 Alice Quinn is Executive Director of the Poetry Society of America and an adjunct professor at Columbia University's graduate School of the Arts.
 She was poetry editor at The New Yorker from 1987-2007 and at Alfred A. Knopf, Publishers, from 1976-1986, and she is the editor of Edgar Allan Poe & The Juke-Box: Uncollected Poems, Drafts, and Fragments by Elizabeth Bishop.
 Her articles on and interviews with writers, poets, and artists have appeared in Artforum, the Canadian National Post, The Forward, Poetry Ireland, The New Yorker, and The New Yorker Online, and she is currently at work editing the journals and notebooks of Elizabeth Bishop.

 Charif Shanahan is the Programs Director for the Poetry Society of America.
-A Cave Canem fellow, Charif has studied poetry at Princeton University, Dartmouth College, and, most recently, New York University, where he is completing his MFA and has served as a Starlight Foundation Fellow.
-A recipient of an Academy of American Poets Prize and a semi-finalist for the 2013 "Discovery"/Boston Review Poetry Prize, his poems and translations have appeared or are forthcoming in The New Republic, Circumference, Explosion-Proof, The Manhattanville Review, and elsewhere.
-He also serves as the poetry editor for Psychology Tomorrow Magazine.
+A Cave Canem fellow, Charif studied poetry at Princeton University, Dartmouth College, and New York University, where he earned his MFA and served as a Starlight Foundation Fellow.
+A recipient of an Academy of American Poets Prize and a semi-finalist for the "Discovery"/Boston Review Poetry Prize, his poems and translations have appeared or are forthcoming in The New Republic, Circumference, Explosion-Proof, The Manhattanville Review, and elsewhere.
+He is also the poetry editor for Psychology Tomorrow Magazine.